 Genesis made "Silver Rainbow", a Tony Banks led masterpiece.

-So your sitting there beside her/ With your arms you hold her close/ And you're wondering just how far she'll let you go
+So you're sitting there beside her/ With your arms you hold her close/ And you're wondering just how far she'll let you go

 There are plenty of sexual allusions in Genesis songs: "Counting Out Time", "The Battle Of Epping Forest" (the "reverend" section), "Turn It On Again", "Anything She Does".